Last updated: January 2026

 Quick Answer

-Is loss of appetite normal in children?
+Is loss of appetite common in children?
 YES - temporary reduced appetite is very common and usually not a cause for concern.

 Most parents worry when their child refuses to eat or shows less interest in food.
 The truth is, children’s appetite naturally fluctuates based on growth spurts, teething, illness, or even just their mood.
-If your baby or child is active, happy, and growing well, occasional days of eating less are completely normal.
+If your baby or child is active, happy, and growing well, occasional days of eating less are usually nothing to worry about.
 However, persistent loss of appetite (weeks, not days) combined with weight loss needs medical attention.

 What Causes Loss of Appetite in Children?